Mount Pleasant Indian Industrial Boarding School: Buildings and grounds

 In 1892, construction began of the first school building of the new school dedicated to educating Native American children.
 October 18, 1892, dedication ceremonies for the main building took place and on January 3, 1893, the eight-classroom building opened to the first seventeen students.
 By June 1893, enrollment had increased significantly.
 In the coming years, the school expanded, building additional structures to accommodate all of the students and their daily activities.

 There were separate boys and girls dormitories, a hospital, a woodworking and blacksmith shop; a building for industrial training, a dining hall, a clubhouse for employees of the school, and several farm buildings.
 In 1910 the school built a new gymnasium.
 Adjacent to the school was an "Indian Cemetery", which is still visible today.

 The children

-Native American children from all over the State of Michigan, along with children from Alaska, Minnesota, Wisconsin, and New York came to the Mount Pleasant Indian Industrial Boarding School.
+Native American children from all over the State of Michigan, along with children from Alaska, Minnesota, Wisconsin, and New York were forced to the Mount Pleasant Indian Industrial Boarding School.
 It had an average enrollment of more than 300 students annually for many of the years it was open.